dnsimple/dnsimple-support/content/articles/deployment-editor.markdown

     ![Deployment Editor Delete Record](/files/deployment-editor-delete-record.png)
 </div>

+## Refreshing external zone records {#refreshing-external-zone-records}

+If you have made changes to your external zone records outside of DNSimple, you can refresh their state in DNSimple using the <label>Refresh records</label> button in the Deployment Editor.

 ## Syncing zone records between DNS providers {#record-syncing}

 You can sync zone records between DNS providers on the Deployment Editor page.